 - If the client wants to input Adobe data into a 3rd-party data visualization tool (slightly summarized, and not hit-level)

-- To access all unique dimension values if you are running into “Low Traffic” in Adobe Analytics
+- To access all unique dimension items if you are running into "Low Traffic" in Adobe Analytics

 Analytics Data Feed should be used:

 - To utilize the most granular data feed we can provide (visitor ID, hit).

 - If the client wants Adobe data stored in a client-side database, at the most granular level we can send.

 - If the client wants to develop a Business Intelligence (BI) tool or input hit-level Adobe data into a 3rd-party tool.

 Reporting APIs should be used when the other visualization options do not meet your needs.
 The 3 API options include:

 - Fully Processed : when you want feature-rich data (including visits, visitors, and segments).
 This is typical Analytics UI summarized data, available within ~30-90 minutes.
 Can be used through Report Builder.

 - Real-Time : when you want to view a few metrics and dimensions with seconds of latency.
 This is limited, partially processed, summarized data that is available within ~30 seconds.
 Includes unique algorithms of most popular, gainers, and losers.
 Can be used through Report Builder.